Our Remarkable Biodiversity

 Endemic and Rare Species

-The Wet Tropics is home to numerous endemic species, which means that they are found nowhere else in the world and many are rare and threatened plants and animals.
+The Wet Tropics is home to numerous endemic species, which means that they are found nowhere else in the world; many are rare and threatened plants and animals.
 Of particular interest is the Southern Cassowary, the Mahogany Glider and the Lumholtz Tree Kangaroo, a kangaroo which actually lives in the treetops of the threatened Mabi Forest.

 Biodiversity and Traditional Owners